GC AI

 In 2026 it extended into in-house with a dedicated solutions page and an in-house ROI calculator, but the customer base remains primarily law firms.
 For a current list of named in-house customers, you can contact Harvey sales.

 Pricing is not published and is typically positioned toward enterprise buyers with seat minimums, which puts Harvey out of reach for most lean in-house teams.
+You can read our full Harvey vs GC AI comparison here.

 Choose GC AI instead if: